 Seriously, by all means visit the hotspots, but do seek out some lesser-known destinations, especially if you love hiking and adventure.
 I thought I got a decent feel for Nepal, but now I can’t wait to go back and explore more.

-Check out Lonely Planet Nepal for more tips & travel inspiration to help you plan your trip.
+Check out Lonely Planet Nepal for more tips & travel inspiration to help you plan your trip, or jump start your research with the best short treks in Nepal.
 Anyway we’ve got a lot to get through so without further ado, let’s get started!

 BEST DESTINATIONS IN NEPAL